📊 DOMO Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, Domo, Inc.. has a STRONG SELL rating with 89% confidence.
-Review the strengths and risks sections above before making a decision.
+Based on our AI fundamental analysis in June 2026, Domo, Inc.. has a D grade with 87% confidence.
+Review the strengths and risks sections above for full context.
 This is not investment advice.

 Is DOMO stock overvalued or undervalued?

-Our dual AI analysis gives Domo, Inc.. a combined STRONG SELL rating for 2026.
+Our dual AI analysis gives Domo, Inc.. a combined D grade for 2026.
 Revenue is data pending, with profitability at or below sector average.
 Always conduct your own research.

 What is DOMO's free cash flow?